I got a D in GCSE maths and my brain still melts when I'm faced with a bunch of numbers, but I can do some simple maths and I know that

 3 + 4 = 9

-…and this is the problem – there isn’t a definitive answer to any questions relating to programme design.
-It’s not black and white – it’s very grey!
+The problem is that here isn't a definitive answer to any questions relating to programme design.
+It's not black and white, it's very grey!

 You have to understand the fundamental principles and then figure out the most effective strategy yourself, because even with a D in GSCE maths I know that...